Abhigyan6091/Assam_4Coloring/README.md

-# Assam_4Coloring
+# Map Coloring of Assam Districts using Backtracking CSP

-Map Coloring of Assam Districts using Backtracking CSP This project provides a Python-based solution to the Map Coloring Constraint Satisfaction Problem (CSP) applied to the districts of Assam, a state in Northeast India.
+This project provides a Python-based solution to the Map Coloring Constraint Satisfaction Problem (CSP) applied to the districts of Assam, a state in Northeast India.
 It implements and compares three different backtracking algorithms to find a valid coloring for the map, where no two adjacent districts share the same color.

 The primary goal is to demonstrate the efficiency gains from using intelligent heuristics (MRV & LCV) and constraint propagation (AC-3) over a naive backtracking approach.

-Algorithms Implemented
+# Algorithms Implemented:

 This repository showcases three distinct methods for solving the CSP:

 Plain Backtracking: The simplest form of the algorithm.
 It iterates through districts and colors in a fixed order, which is often highly inefficient.